Kathy Mattea: 1984–1986: First two albums

-Mattea's self-titled debut album came out in 1984, with Byron Hill and Rick Peoples as the album's producers.
+Mattea's self-titled debut album came out in 1984, with Hill and Rick Peoples as the album's producers.
 Mattea later noted that "there were no budgets" when she was recording the album, as she was unable to afford a $75 makeup session, and the front cover featured her wearing a jacket which she had purchased at Kmart.
 In addition, Mattea was given advice from image consultants on her musical persona.
 According to Mattea, she did not have an "artistic vision" at the time, which accounted for a lack of artistic identity.

 Four of its singles made the Hot Country Songs charts, starting with "Street Talk", which charted at number 25.
 Mattea had originally recorded a demo of the song with the intent of having Terri Gibbs record it, but Mattea kept it for herself when Gibbs declined the song.
 Followup "Someone Is Falling in Love" (written by Pebe Sebert) made it to number 26 on the same chart, while "You've Got a Soft Place to Fall" and "That's Easy for You to Say" fell short of the top 40.
 Other notable cuts on the album included "God Ain't No Stained Glass Window", which was released as a 12" promotional single for the Christmas season; a cover version of Barry Manilow's 1981 hit "Somewhere Down the Road"; and "(Back to the) Heartbreak Kid", which later became a Top 10 hit on the country charts for Restless Heart in late 1985 to early 1986.
 Allmusic reviewer William Ruhlmann wrote of the album that it was "a fairly representative sampling of Nashville formula country writing", while praising the "feisty" nature of "Street Talk" and Mattea's vocals on "Heartbreak Kid".
 People reviewer Ralph Novak compared Mattea's voice favorably to Anne Murray and said that "Mattea may not have the most revolutionary sound around, but her material is especially good."

 Her second album, From My Heart, was also her first under the production of Allen Reynolds, who is best known for his work with Crystal Gayle and Garth Brooks.
 Released in 1985, it produced the chart singles "It's Your Reputation Talkin'", "He Won't Give In", and "Heart of the Country", which peaked at numbers 34, 22, and 46 respectively on Hot Country Songs.
 It also featured a cover of Elton John's "Ball and Chain", from his 1982 album Jump Up!
 Ruhlmann found this album superior to its predecessor, stating that Reynolds "seems to have shaped the song selections to the singer's talents and given her the opportunity to sing in a more individual manner."
 A review of the album in Billboard was also positive, noting the "more focused direction and a simpler, purer sound".